nunobrum/spicelib/README.md

 -- in examples/raw_write_example.py [Example 1]

-### SpiceEditor, AscEditor and SimRunner.py ###
+### SpiceEditor, AscEditor, QschEditor and SimRunner ###

-This module is used to launch LTSPice simulations.
-Results then can be processed with either the RawRead or with the LTSpiceLogReader module to read the log file which can contain .MEAS results.
+These modules are used to prepare and launch SPICE simulations.

-The script will firstly invoke the LTSpice in command line to generate a netlist, and then this netlist can be updated directly by the script, in order to change component values, parameters or simulation commands.
+The editors can be used change component values, parameters or simulation commands.
+After the simulation is run, the results then can be processed with either the RawRead or with the LTSpiceLogReader module to read the log file which can contain .MEAS results.

 Here follows an example of operation.